How do you catch measles?

 How to protect your child

-- Make sure you are vaccinated.
+• Make sure you and the rest of your whānau are vaccinated.
 If you are born before 1969 (and you’re 50 or older), you are considered to have immunity.
+People born after that date need to have had two doses for full immunity.

 Measles and pregnancy

-Most pregnant women are already immune through a previous MMR vaccination.
+Most pregnant people are already immune through a previous MMR vaccination.
 If you're not sure if you've been immunised, check your records in your Well Child Tamariki Ora or Plunket book, or ask your family doctor.

-Women who are pregnant should not get the vaccine.
+People who are pregnant should not get the vaccine.